JA Solar review

 JA Solar Production

-JA Solar produces both solar silicon and panels.
+JA Solar produces its own silicon ingots, which it cuts into wafers to make solar cells.
 This makes it a vertically integrated company involved in the production of all the major solar panel components.

 Production Locations

-Most of JA Solar's production occurs in China where they have multiple factories.
-They also produce panels in Malaysia and Vietnam and are planning to build factories in India and the United States.
+Most of JA Solar's production occurs in China, where they have multiple factories.
+They also produce panels in Malaysia, Vietnam, and Phoenix, Arizona.
+They plan to build capacity in India, but they've been planning this for a while and nothing much seems to happen.

 JA Panels -- All Bifacial